Building Bridges: Niner engineers support a community’s recovery

 Davis, a Lansing resident, took action in the hurricane’s aftermath.
 A structural engineer, she reached out to her alma mater, UNC Charlotte’s W.S.
 Lee College of Engineering, for support and big ideas.

-Charlotte professor Shen-En Chen looks at blueprints
+Charlotte professor Shen-En Chen examines a blueprint.

 Shen-en Chen, Ph.D., P.E.